-A Behaviour Record is kept on the staff GoogleDrive.
-A copy of all discipline letters are kept on file.
+Behavioural incidents which reach Step 3 are logged on CPOMS.
 The overwhelming majority of disciplinary offences are "in house" and, as such, are not mentioned on school transfer reports.
 However, in the case of serious and/or persistent misdemeanours there is an obligation for the school to record the transgression(s) on the transfer report.